Dental amalgam controversy: Environmental impact

 Environmental concerns over external costs exist as well.
 In the United States, dental amalgam is the largest source of mercury received by sewage treatment plants.
 The mercury contaminates the treatment plant sludge, which is typically disposed of by land application, landfilling or incineration.
-In the United States, several states, including New Jersey, New York, and Michigan, required the installation of dental amalgam separators prior to 2017.
+In the United States, several states, including New Jersey, New York, and Michigan, required the installation of dental amalgam separators before 2017.
 EPA promulgated an effluent guidelines regulation in 2017 which prohibits most dental practices from disposing amalgam waste down the drain.
 Most dental offices nationwide are now required to use amalgam separators.

-The WHO reported in 2005 that in the United Kingdom mercury from amalgam accounted for 5% of total mercury emissions.
+The WHO reported in 2005 that in the United Kingdom, mercury from amalgam accounted for 5% of total mercury emissions.
 In Canada, dental amalgam was estimated to contribute one-third of the mercury in sewer system waste, but it is believed amalgam separators in dental offices may dramatically decrease this burden on the public sewer system.

 The 2005 WHO report stated that mercury from amalgam was approximately 1% of total global mercury emissions, and that one-third of the total mercury in most sewage systems was discharged from dental offices.
 Other studies have shown this to be a gross exaggeration or not reflective of developed countries.
-With respect to pollution in the United States, a study done in 1992 showed that batteries "accounted for 86 percent of discarded mercury and dental amalgam a mere 0.56 percent".
+Concerning pollution in the United States, a study done in 1992 showed that batteries "accounted for 86 percent of discarded mercury and dental amalgam a mere 0.56 percent".
 Mercury is an environmental contaminant and the WHO, OSHA, and NIOSH have established specific occupational exposure limits.
 Mercury imposes health risks upon the surrounding population.
 In economics, this pollution is considered an external cost not factored into the private costs of using mercury-based products.
-Environmental risks from amalgam can be mitigated by amalgam separators and the ISO has issued standards regarding the proper handling and disposal of amalgam waste.
+Environmental risks from amalgam can be mitigated by amalgam separators, and the ISO has issued standards regarding the proper handling and disposal of amalgam waste.
 Mercury is a naturally occurring element that is present throughout the environment and the vast majority of the pollution (about 99%) comes from large-scale human industrial activity (such as coal-fired electricity generation, hydroelectric dams, and mining, which increase both airborne and waterborne mercury levels).
 Eventually, the airborne mercury finds its way into lakes, rivers, and oceans, where it is consumed by aquatic life.
 Amalgam separators may dramatically decrease the release of mercury into the public sewer system, but they are not mandatory in some jurisdictions.
 When mercury from these sources enters bodies of water, especially acidic bodies of water, it can be converted into the more toxic methylmercury.